Welcome to the Easy MTD help.

 316995.55, 236102.59, 553098.14, 253485.37, 299612.77, 2950339, 2417408, 212112, 1194723

-CAUTION: VAT figures in a text (txt) or comma-separated values (csv) file must not use a comma as a thousand separator because a comma must be used to separate each VAT figure.
-If using a comma for a thousand separator is unavoidable, ensure each VAT figure appears on an individual line.
+Caution: Figures in a text (txt) or comma-separated values (csv) file must not use a comma as a thousand separator because a comma must be used to separate each figure.
+If using a comma for a thousand separator is unavoidable, ensure each figure appears on an individual line.

-When one or more VAT figures are not applicable or need to be calculated, they can be omitted from the text (txt) or comma-separated values (csv) file by leaving a blank space after the preceding comma.
-Below, box 5, box 8 and box 9 are omitted:
+When one or more figures are not applicable or, for VAT returns, need to be calculated, they can be omitted from the text (txt) or comma-separated values (csv) file by leaving a blank space after the preceding comma:

 316995.55,236102.59,553098.14,253485.37, ,2950339,2417408, ,